 SECTION 6.
 Effective Date.
-This Ordinance shall become effective upon the comprehensive plan amendments provided for under Ordinance \\\\\\become effective.
-If Ordinance \\\\\\ does not become effective, then this Ordinance shall be null and void.

-ADOPTED at a regular meeting of the City Commission of the City of Winter Park, Florida, held in City Hall, Winter Park, on this \\\\\ day of \\\\\, 2020.

-Mayor Steve Leary
+This Ordinance comprehensive plan amendments provided for und effective.
+If Ordinance does not become effective and void. er Ordinancebecome ADOPTED at a regular meeting of the City Comp Florida, held in City Hall, Winter Park, on this day · Mayor Steve Leary Attest: ,

-Attest: